-The automotive spray painting industry is subjected to the ever increasing new technologies of body repair methods.
-At the level of this qualification, learners will be required to apply specialised paint finishes for which the use of sophisticated tools, equipment and processes are necessary.
+The automotive body repair industry is subjected to the ever increasing new technologies of body repair methods.
+At the level of this qualification, learners will be required to conduct various complex repair processes for which the use of sophisticated tools, equipment and processes are necessary.
+Most vehicles are now equipped with electronic controlled devises and safety restraint systems that are all interlinked and controlled by on board computers and therefore the insurance companies demand from the Automotive Body Repair Industry that only skilled people are allowed to perform the repair work on vehicles.